adorsys/forge.adorsystools/README.md

 `forge git-plugin https://github.com/adorsys/forge.adorsystools`

-Cleanup Dependency and Plugin-Verions in a Maven-Multi-Module Project
+Cleanup Dependency and Plugin-Versions in a Maven-Multi-Module Project
 =====================================================================

 This command moves dependeny and plugin-versions to the DependencyManagement oder PluginManagement Section of the root POM